Memorable Manitobans: Thomas George “Tommy” Prince (1915-1977)

 War hero.

-A Saulteaux Indian born in a tent at Petersfield on 25 October 1915, a grandson of Chief Peguis, he was Canada’s most decorated Indigenous soldier in the Second World War, awarded ten medals, most with the Canadian-American detachment known as the “Devil’s Brigade.”
-After the war he toured the province agitating for Aboriginal treaty rights.
-He then served with Princess Patricia’s Canadian Light Infantry during the Korean War and was crippled by machine-gun fire in battle.
+A Saulteaux Ojibwe born at Petersfield on 25 October 1915, son of Anabella Louisa Chief, grandson of Chief Peguis, he was Canada’s most decorated Indigenous soldier in the Second World War, receiving ten medals, most with the Canadian-American detachment known as the “Devil’s Brigade”.
+After the war he toured the province agitating for Indigenous treaty rights.
+During the Korean War, he served with Princess Patricia’s Canadian Light Infantry and was crippled by machine-gun fire in battle.
 He later lived in poverty in Winnipeg, dying at the Deer Lodge Hospital on 26 November 1977.
 He was buried in the Brookside Cemetery.

 See also: